There are a couple of eye-opening books that changed the way I think about my life.

 Option 2 — you can do online dating.
 But since you only have pictures to go on, you swipe right, even though that person might have been perfect for you.
 It’s like shooting in the dark.

-Isn’t it mind-boggling?
-The one thing that we have the highest hopes for in life — romantic love — is the one thing we leave completely up to chance.
+Essentially, the one thing that we have the highest hopes for in life — romantic love — is the one thing we leave completely up to chance.
+It’s mind-boggling.

 “The Game” fixed this for me.
 It made me realize you are free to hit on absolutely anyone (as long as you do it respectfully).